Aerial view of a suburban neighborhood at sunset, with rows of houses and tree-lined streets under a warm orange sky.

 How large is the space you are looking to heat?

-Having the basic size information of the space will help during the initial conversations with your qualified licensed contractor.
-However, it is essential to have your licensed heating contractor measure and perform a heat loss calculation in the space.
+Having basic size information about the space will help during the initial conversations with your qualified, licensed contractor.
+However, it is essential to have your licensed heating contractor measure the space and perform a heat loss calculation.

 Use of the Space